nightmode/feri/docs/api/functions.md

 Type: `function`

-Figure out if a reusable object, which may may have include files, needs to be built in memory.
+Figure out if a reusable object, which may have include files, needs to be built in memory.

 ```
 @param   {Object}    obj              Reusable object originally created by build.processOneBuild